dminer78/template-html/README.md

-# template-html
+# Dminer's HTML5 Template
-A simple template which allows you start developing quickly!
+## A simple template which allows you start developing quickly!